qmpotential/rdf-com-xyz/README.md

 to include a number of molecular types, a number of atoms for each molecule in order of xyz file, a distance withing the radial distributions should be estimated, a number of bins, and box dimensions.
+# compile
+  In order to compile the program: gfortran rdf_com.f